 In today’s hypercompetitive TEFL universe, having more qualifications will open up the most doors when it comes to teaching English in the classroom or online.
 But what exactly are those qualifications?
-If you hold a bachelor’s degree in a related subject (or even an unrelated one) do you still need to earn a TEFL/TESOL certificate?
+If you hold a bachelor’s degree in a related subject (or even an unrelated one) do you still need to earn an in-person or online TEFL certificate?
 What if you have a master’s degree?
 The answer in most cases is yes, degree holders will still need training in teaching English as a foreign language in order to qualify for teaching jobs.

 What are the key requirements to teach English as a foreign language?

 Let’s start with an overview of the typical requirements to teach English before digging in a bit deeper to define some exceptions that can sometimes apply.

 Most jobs teaching English, whether it’s in a traditional classroom or online, require TEFL/TESOL certification of 120 hours or more.
 This training provides the theoretical and practical foundation in English language instruction – such as teaching methods, lesson planning, grammar knowledge, and classroom management – that prepares you to be an effective teacher.

 It’s important to know, however, that there are different kinds of TEFL/TESOL certificates (including online vs. classroom-based courses and self-study vs. group online courses), and each teaching job will have its own requirements.